SKU: article0033

 Not surprisingly, Sherry vinegar made from true sherry wine is universally considered some of the finest sherry vinegar in the world.
 Once you consider the quality of the raw materials, it’s not hard to understand why.
 By law, Jerez sherry vinegar must be made using Jerez sherry wine, manufactured within the “Jerez triangle”, and age in American Oak for at least six months.
 A “reserve” must be aged in wood a minimum of 2 years, while a “gran reserve” must be aged in wood a minimum of 10 years.
 Between the raw materials used to make the vinegar, and the strict control over the fermentation and aging process, the end result is exquisite, full-flavored vinegar that is beyond description.

 True sherry vinegar is definitely an essential pantry items.
 But, consider the words of Peter Kaminski, Culinary Intelligence (Knopf, 2012), “Think before you eat, choose good ingredients, understand how flavor works, and make an effort to cook.”
 So, next time you reach for that bottle of sherry vinegar from your pantry, take a closer look.
-If it's not true sherry vinegar, you might just be missing out on one of life’s unbeatable pleasures.
+If it's not true sherry vinegar, you might just be missing out on one of the kitchen's unbeatable pleasures.

 Shop for true Sherry Vinegars: Wine Vinegar Aisle